nikhilgajam/JustWatchTV/README.md

 ## Frontend:
-- This layer consists only root page (/).
+- This layer consists only root (/).
 As everything is rendered in one page.
-- If any other endpoint is hit other than the root and api then the view is redirected to root.
+- If any endpoint is hit other than the root and api then the page is redirected to root.
 - Implemented using NextJS.

 ## Backend For Frontend (BFF) API:
-- This layer consists of API's which combines other API's to provide seamless response.
+- This layer consists of APIs that integrate other APIs to deliver a seamless response.
-- As layer consists following API endpoints.
+- Take a look at the following routes for more info.

 ### Routes:
 ```